 Article 4 Directions – Under The Town and Country Planning (General Permitted Development) (England) Order 2015 as amended, certain types of development can be carried out without the need to apply for Planning Permission – this is called ‘permitted development’.
 An Article 4 Direction can be used to remove some or all of these permitted development rights.
 Article 4 Directions are most commonly used within Conservation Areas.
 There is currently one Article 4 Direction within Bassetlaw District.
 For further information on this Direction or on Article 4 Directions in general, please visit the Council’s Article 4 Directions page.

-Disclaimer: Please note that this mapping service is not in any way a substitute for the Historic Environment Record (HER) held by Nottinghamshire County Council.
+Disclaimer: Please note that this mapping service is not in any way a substitute for the Historic Environment Record (HER) (external link) held by Nottinghamshire County Council.
 The HER should always be consulted as part of development proposals affecting heritage assets.

 Outdoor War Memorials